DHT2024/covid19-overview-dashboard/README.md

 Maybe display it as graphs of the 3 choices and their respective cumulative case/death score?

-2) primary_socioeconomic_indicators - Bilal
+2) socioeconomic_indicators - Bilal

-a) Obtain socioeconomic indicators from API
+a) Obtain primary and additional socioeconomic indicators from API

 b) GDP, GNI (Economy), education, health (People), poverty, GINI index

-c)Thresholds for socioeconomic indicators

 3) peak_pandemic - Tenzin

 a) Calculate prevalence, case fatality rate, and mortality rate

-4) additional_socioeconomic_indicators - Trinley
+4) statistical_analysis - Bilal, Tenzin

-a) population density, income, economic inequality, GINI index score, education

-b) Thresholds for socioeconomic indicators
+a) Thresholds for socioeconomic indicators

-5) statistical_analysis - Bilal, Tenzin

-a) Single out one indicator that is the best indicators
+b) Single out one indicator that is the best indicators

-b) run some quick and dirty analysis on all your indicators to figure out which one looks the strongest
+c) run some quick and dirty analysis on all your indicators to figure out which one looks the strongest

-c) ANOVA
+d) ANOVA

-d) Regression and p value
+e) Regression and p value

-e) Correlation
+f) Correlation

-6) dashboard_creation - Vian, Trinley
+5) dashboard_creation - Vian, Trinley